oixel/StudyUp/README.md

 StudyUp is a collaborative, educational take on the classic game "Heads Up!" <br>

 # Problem Statement + Solution
-Student of all levels can understand that traditional studying is often times an overwhelming, dull experience.
+Students of all levels can understand that traditional studying is oftentimes an overwhelming, dull experience.
 Offering methods of group studying is something that addresses this problem by offering a game-ified solution.
 The countless benefits of group studying include improved understanding, increased motivation, and better memory retention.
 On the Education track, we hope that this app can offer users a way to have fun and *Study Up* before their next exam!

 # Sneak Peak